strimzi/proposals/052-record-reconciled-versions.md

 - Just checking the pods from the StrimziPodSets, this is the current mechanism, but is hardly ideal, given there can be quite a few pods, and the KafkaAssembly already has a step to wait for all pods to be rolled, we can add the logic for updating the status to happen after this.

 - Having a field `Kafka.status.versions.managedBy` that is updated at the beginning of reconcile, this has little value to the user and might just cause more confusion.

+- It may be useful to also include versions for the `inter-broker-protocol-version` and `log-message-format-version` in the status, such as `status.versions.kafkaInterBrokerProtocol` and `status.versions.kafkaLogMessageFormat` as these too could cause multiple reconciles and a user might want to verify that these have been picked up by the brokers.
+However these are not used in KRaft as `log.message.format.version` is ignored if `inter.broker.protocol.version` is 3.0 or higher. `inter.broker.protocol.version` is not deprecated formally.
+But it is not used in KRaft mode.
+So it will be essentially removed in Kafka `4.0`.
+So removing it from this proposal.